Oil Jumps on Confidence in OPEC Cuts

-Crude futures gained on Thursday as investors became more positive that production cuts made by major oil producers are finally making a dent on global crude stocks.
+Oil prices rose Thursday as investors became more optimistic about the influence of production cuts made by the world's major oil exporters.

 Continue Reading Below